p22-studio/maya-webview/README.md

 ## Requisites

-- [WebView package](https://github.com/react-native-webview/react-native-webview) (try to keep updated to the latest version)
+- [WebView package](https://github.com/react-native-webview/react-native-webview) (try to keep it updated to the latest version)

 ## WebView Usage